3 Steps To Creating a Winning Employee Experience- Jeevan D’mello [Interview] |LeadersHum

 Can you tell us a little bit about your work as happiness evangelist.

 I am a great believer in happiness as a whole and I also believe that happiness is a choice.
 A lot of people say I am not happy because of him or because of her or you don’t make me happy or she doesn’t make me happy or he doesn’t make me happy.
+I believe happiness is an inside job.
+Only you can make yourself happy.
+No one else can make yourself happy or unhappy.

 And so I am on this mission of promoting this whole theory or it’s not really a theory anymore.
 A real fact of that, you cannot depend on somebody else for your happiness.